A zero density estimate for Dedekind zeta functions: Statement of the main result

 \section{Statement of the main result}

 The study of zeros of $L$-functions associated to families of automorphic representations has stimulated much research over the last century.
 Zero density estimates, which show that few $L$-functions within a family can have zeros near the edge of the critical strip, are especially useful.
-They often allow one to prove arithmetic results which are commensurate with what the generalized Riemann hypothesis (GRH) predicts for the family under consideration.
+They often allow one to prove arithmetic results that would otherwise require unproven progress towards the generalized Riemann hypothesis (GRH) for the family.
 Classical triumphs include Linnik's log-free zero density estimate for $L$-functions associated to Dirichlet characters modulo $q$ \cite{Linnik} and the Bombieri--Vinogradov theorem for primes in arithmetic progressions \cite{Bombieri2}.
-More recently, Kowalski and Michel \cite{KM} proved a zero density estimate for the $L$-functions of cuspidal automorphic representations of $\mathrm{GL}_m$ over $\Q$ which satisfy the generalized Ramanujan conjecture.
-See also \cite{BTZ,duke,LW_TAMS} for related results.

-All of the aforementioned zero density estimates require an inequality of large sieve type, which indicates that certain Dirichlet polynomials indexed by the representations in the family under consideration are small on average.
-Such results for Dirichlet characters are classical, while the problem of averaging over higher-dimensional representations (as considered in \cite{BTZ,KM,LW_TAMS}, for example) has relied decisively on the automorphy of the representations over which one averages (so that one might form the Rankin--Selberg convolution of two representations, whose $L$-function will have good analytic properties).
-In this paper, we prove a large sieve inequality and corresponding zero density estimate for the $L$-functions associated to certain families of representations which are not yet known to be automorphic.
+More recently, Kowalski and Michel \cite{KM} proved a log-free zero density estimate for the $L$-functions of cuspidal automorphic representations of $\mathrm{GL}_m$ over $\Q$ satisfying the generalized Ramanujan conjecture.
+Their work was made unconditional by the authors \cite{TZ_GLn}.
+These proofs use large sieve inequalities, ensuring that certain Dirichlet polynomials indexed by the representations in the family are small on average.
+The large sieve for Dirichlet characters is classical \cite{Bombieri2}.
+In \cite{KM,TZ_GLn}, the large sieve inequalities that yield strong zero density estimates near $\re(s)=1$ have relied crucially on the automorphy of the representations in the family so that one can attach to a pair of representations a Rankin--Selberg $L$-function having good analytic properties (e.g., analytic continuation).